Dear Mr. Talabani,

 Iran is an ally of Iraq and a formidable foe of the Kurds.
 For now, Iranian commanders are aiding and abetting the Iraqi war effort.
 But they face a greater foe in the United States.
 In Syria, Iran and America face each other.
 In Iraq, their tactical alliance is built on the quicksand of distrust and enmity.
 We are, I am afraid, at the front and center of another impending showdown between these friends of Baghdad.
 Or the U.S. will simply abandon Iraq to the ayatollahs of Tehran.
 We will then be classified as collateral damage.

 Mao and Trotsky are good to read, but you should also read Thucydides.
 Over 2,500 years ago, he observed that nations go to war out of fear, honor and interest.
 The same can be said how they form their alliances.
 America’s interests in Arab Iraq, for now, outweigh their interests in Kurdistan/Iraq.
-That is what H. R. McMaster, who is a good student of Thucydides, sees in Baghdad.
+That is what H. R. McMaster, who is a good student of Thucydides, who happens to be an advisor of President Trump, sees in Baghdad.